-EXHIBIT NUMBER DESCRIPTION 2.1 Merger agreement entered into August 4, 1999, by and among: Cypros Pharmaceutical Corporation, a California corporation ("Parent"); Cypros Acquisition Corporation, a Delaware corporation and a wholly owned subsidiary of Parent ("Merger Sub"), and RiboGene, Inc., a Delaware corporation (the "Company") 3.1 By-laws of the Registrant 3.2 Restated Certificate of Incorporation of Cypros Pharmaceutical Corporation, a California corporation, dated November 5, 1999 10.1 Forms of Incentive Stock Option and Non-statutory Stock Option 10.2 Amended 1992 Stock Option Plan 10.3 1993 Non-employee Directors Equity Incentive Plan, as amended, and related form of Nonstatutory Stock Option 10.4 Employment Agreement dated as of August 4, 1999 between the Registrant and Charles C. Casamento 10.5 2000 Employee Stock Purchase Plan 10.6 Memorandum of Understanding entered into January 26, 2000 by and between Questcor Pharmaceuticals, Inc., a California corporation, and Dainippon Pharmaceuticals Co., Ltd., a corporation organized under the laws of Japan 10.7 Stock and Warrant Purchase Agreement dated April 5, 2001 between Registrant and Sigma-Tau Finance Holding, S.A.
-10.8 Warrant for the Purchase of Common Stock dated April 5, 2001 between Registrant and Sigma-Tau Finance Holding, S.A.
-23.1 Consent of Ernst & Young LLP, Independent Auditors
+EXHIBIT NUMBER DESCRIPTION 2.1 Merger agreement entered into August 4, 1999, by and among: Cypros Pharmaceutical Corporation, a California corporation ("Parent"); Cypros Acquisition Corporation, a Delaware corporation and a wholly owned subsidiary of Parent ("Merger Sub"), and RiboGene, Inc., a Delaware corporation (the "Company") 3.1 By-laws of the Registrant 3.2 Restated Certificate of Incorporation of Cypros Pharmaceutical Corporation, a California corporation, dated November 5, 1999 10.1 Forms of Incentive Stock Option and Non-statutory Stock Option 10.2 Amended 1992 Stock Option Plan 10.3 1993 Non-employee Directors Equity Incentive Plan, as amended, and related form of Nonstatutory Stock Option 10.4 Employment Agreement dated as of August 4, 1999 between the Registrant and Charles C. Casamento 10.5 2000 Employee Stock Purchase Plan 10.6 Memorandum of Understanding entered into January 26, 2000 by and between Questcor Pharmaceuticals, Inc., a California corporation, and Dainippon Pharmaceuticals Co., Ltd., a corporation organized under the laws of Japan 23.1 Consent of Ernst & Young LLP, Independent Auditors Financial Statements and Schedules.

-- \ Filed as an exhibit to the Registrant's Form 10-K for the fiscal year ended December 31, 1999 - \\ Filed as an exhibit to the Registrant's Registration Statement on Form S-8, Registration Statement No. 333-30558, and incorporated herein by reference. - \\\ Filed as an exhibit to the Registrant's Registration Statement on Form S-1, Registration No. 33-51682, and incorporated herein by reference - \\\\ Filed as an exhibit to the Registrant's Form 8-K dated November 4, 1996 and incorporated herein by reference - \\\\\ Filed as an exhibit to the Registrant's Registration Statement Form S-4, Registration Statement No. 333-87611, and incorporated herein by reference - \\\\\\ Filed as an exhibit to the Registrant's Registration Statement on Form S-8, Registration Statement No. 333-46990, and incorporated herein by reference
+- Filed as an exhibit to the Registrant's Form 10-K for the fiscal year ended December 31, 1999 - Filed as an exhibit to the Registrant's Registration Statement on Form S-8, Registration Statement No. 333-30558, and incorporated herein by reference. - Filed as an exhibit to the Registrant's Registration Statement on Form S-1, Registration No. 33-51682, and incorporated herein by reference - Filed as an exhibit to the Registrant's Form 8-K dated November 4, 1996 and incorporated herein by reference - Filed as an exhibit to the Registrant's Registration Statement Form S-4, Registration Statement No. 333-87611, and incorporated herein by reference - Filed as an exhibit to the Registrant's Registration Statement on Form S-8, Registration Statement No. 333-46990, and incorporated herein by reference